duckyfuz/treehouse/README.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690547730692/9a0fe0c4-6e4b-4ad4-9c61-4605e2f1b37c.png align="center")

 As you can see, there is no way to create a dynamic list of dropdown items.
-(Hopefully, there will be in the future!)
+Hopefully, there'll be one in the future!

 ### 🏁 Conclusion